by Katharine Marais

 I don’t have much use for the money

 / but I’d really love to throw it away

 and most zen people would argue that kicking tires is a form of experiential meditation from which as much, if not significantly more, can be learned that from reading a book about another person’s experience.
 But even the use of the word skull instead of mind (words “running through my skull”) pains me to hear, because it aches of a brutality, self-effacement, and emptiness- qualities that I feel are problematic in the LA punk scene at least, but which I would hope haven’t penetrated the more beautiful world of LA rock where artistry still blossoms.
-Where is dreaming?
 A skull is an empty rock.
-The mind is where dreaming, metaphor, feeling live.
+The mind is where dreaming, metaphor, and feeling live.

 some notes on zen and the everyday

 Anyway, to go back to satori recognition… recently I’ve been thinking that if you could look at like some hideous advertising symbol like a neon green squiggle with maybe a cartoon dinosaur-alien with bug-eyes, and tack it onto a visually soothing and expansive abstraction, and genuinely not feel pain from the painted surface’s visual 'mar', you would have achieved a satori recognition.
 Which is one reason I’m not sure if zen as a whole paradigm is even a good idea.